 Tips for archival research

-My time as a grad student and professor have given plenty of opportunities for success, failure, and casual observation.
-From choosing a grad program to publishing a book, we are constantly reminded that much of the “recipe book” for success as an academic is unwritten.
+From choosing a grad program to publishing a book, there are so many aspects of doctoral training and early-career professionalization that are opaque.
 Below are some of my general tips about entering and navigating the academic world.

 Should I get a Ph.D?

 I was tremendously underinformed when I made my own decisions about this.
 Don’t hesitate to ask for my thoughts during class, office hours, or any other time in person.
 One specific issue I always emphasize to students: do not view a Ph.D. as the next logical step in a life of success in school.
-Pursuing a Ph.D. in political science (or elsewhere) sometimes seems to just be the thing intellectually gifted people do.
+Pursuing a Ph.D. sometimes seems to just be the thing academically-gifted, intellectually-oriented people do.
 I disagree.

 How do I publish as a grad student?